 Which brings me to the second key difference between these two courses: grey hat SEO.

-Matt’s course teaches mainly white-hat techniques but also mixes in optional grey hat SEO tactics such as using PBNs.
+Matt’s course teaches mainly white-hat techniques and mixes in optional grey hat SEO tactics such as using PBNs.
 (If you want to learn about how to use PBNs along with guest posting and other whitehat link building tactics, this is a good course).

-Having taken both The Affiliate Lab and TASS, and knowing students who’ve taken both courses, I can say I recommend both courses.
+Having taken both The Affiliate Lab and TASS, and knowing students who’ve taken both courses, I recommend both courses.

 One last thing I’ll mention about Matt’s course is it has great lessons on Off-Page SEO.
 Analyzing anchor text for competitor’s individual pages with the spreadsheet template he provides is gold.
 I’ve used these lessons in both Client and Affiliate SEO.